Partnership Engage Grants

 Applicants must complete the application form in accordance with accompanying instructions.
 Applications must be submitted electronically by an authorized research grants officer, or equivalent, from the applicant’s institution.

-Applicants needing help while preparing their application should communicate with SSHRC well in advance of the application deadline.
+Applicants needing help while preparing their application should contact SSHRC by email or telephone well in advance of the application deadline.

 Once the 8:00 p.m. (eastern) application deadline has passed, the application server will be offline for 48 hours and unable to accept applications.
 After this time, the server will come back online, ready to accept applications for the next competition deadline.
 During the 48-hour hiatus, the server will retain the information for applications still in progress.